 People are often scared of using the fire escape ladder as they worry about it giving out.
 By determining how much weight a fire escape ladder holds, you can eliminate this fear and use them to get to safety.

-It is essential for a single building or home to have an emergency escape plan based on the fire escape route.
-National Fire Protection Association (NFPA) reports state that there is an average of 2,620 civilian deaths and 11,030 injuries caused due to home or office fires annually.
-The deaths are primarily a result of people being unable to escape the property in time to avoid suffocation due to smoke.
+It is essential to have an emergency fire escape plan that includes safe paths to reaching a fire escape ladder.
+The National Fire Protection Association (NFPA) reports that there are an average of 2,620 civilian deaths and 11,030 injuries caused due to home or office fires annually.
+The deaths are primarily a result of people being unable to escape the property in time.

 In general, you have around 2 minutes to escape after the fire has ignited before the flames spread too far to get out.
 A fire escape ladder can help you with this escape, but you need to ensure you don’t overburden it.
 Putting on too much load on your ladder can risk the possibility of it giving out, which puts everyone’s lives further in danger.

-To make things simpler and help you pick out the right fire escape ladder for your property, we have listed down the most commonly used ladders and their load capacity below.
+To help you pick out the right fire escape ladder for your property, we have listed the most commonly used ladders and their load capacity below.
 We also further detailed some notable features so you can determine which ladder best fits your requirements.

 Different Types of Fire Escape Ladders